leochilds/learnyounode-walkthrough/3. My First IO/walkthrough.md

 2. `contents.toString()`: converts the array contents into a string.
 3. `.split('\n')`: Split this string back into an array, each split should be at a newline (using the newline character '\n').
 4. `.length`: Return the length of the array.
-5. `-1`: Deduct 1 from the result as the length be 1 more than the number f newline characters as stated in the hints.
+5. `-1`: Deduct 1 from the result as the length will be 1 more than the number f newline characters as stated in the hints.

 Finally you can `console.log(lines)`.